JavaScript is required

 The Korean term choices you make signal your relationship with someone, your relative ages, and your level of respect.
 It's social information packed into vocabulary.

-Anyway, if you want to actually practice this vocabulary with real Korean content, Migaku's browser extension lets you look up words instantly while watching shows or reading articles.
+Anyway, if you want to actually practice this vocabulary with real Korean content, Migaku's browser extension and app let you look up words instantly while watching shows or reading articles.
 Makes learning from context way more practical.
 There's a 10-day free trial if you want to check it out.